-- Turn off the camera and then use the USB cable that comes with the camera to connect it to your Macintosh. - For details about connecting to the camera and precautions when connecting, see page 16.
+- Turn off the camera and then use the micro USB cable that comes with the camera to connect it to your Macintosh. - For details about connecting to the camera and precautions when connecting, see page 16.

-2. Turn on the camera.
+2. Press [ON/OFF] (Power) to turn on the camera.

-The camera's back lamp will light green or amber at this time.
+When you turn on the camera, check to make sure that the color of its back lamp changes from red to green or amber (page 17).
 In this mode, your Macintosh recognizes the memory card loaded in the camera (or the camera's built-in memory if it does not have a memory card loaded) as a drive.
 The appearance of the drive icon depends on the Mac OS version you are using.

 - The first time you connect the camera to your Macintosh with the USB cable, an error message may appear on your computer.
-If this happens, disconnect and then reconnect the USB cable. - · Charging continues even if the camera is turned on.

-3. Double-click the camera's drive icon.

-4. Drag the "DCIM" folder to the folder to which you want to copy it.

-- 5. After the copy operation is complete, drag the drive icon to Trash. - On the camera, press [ON/OFF] (Power) to turn off the camera.
-After checking to make sure that the back lamp is unlit or lit red, disconnect the USB cable. - To view copied images - 1.
-Double-click the camera's drive icon. - 2.
+If this happens, disconnect and then reconnect the USB cable. - · Charging continues even if the camera is turned on. - 3.
+Double-click the camera's drive icon. - 4.
+Drag the "DCIM" folder to the folder to which you want to copy it. - 5.
+After the copy operation is complete, drag the drive icon to Trash. - On the camera, press [ON/OFF] (Power) to turn off the camera.
+After checking to make sure that the back lamp is unlit or lit red, disconnect the USB cable.

+■ To view copied images

+- 1. Double-click the camera's drive icon. - 2.
 Double-click the "DCIM" folder to open it. - 3.
 Double-click the folder that contains the images you want to view. - 4.
-Double-click the image file you want to view. - For information about file names, see "Memory Folder Structure" on page 98. - An image that was rotated on the camera will be displayed on your Macintosh screen in its original (unrotated) orientation.
+Double-click the image file you want to view. - For information about file names, see "Memory Folder Structure" on page 94. - An image that was rotated on the camera will be displayed on your Macintosh screen in its original (unrotated) orientation.